Mapgame-Hosting-Project/Mapgame-Hosting-Project.github.io/index.md

 If you want to host a mapgame with minimal fuss, choose our [web option](http://mapgame-hosting.crumble-technologies.co.uk/Create/New/Web).

-If you want to create a mapgame on Discord or integrate with an existing one on the platform, use our [Discord bot](http://mapgame-hosting.crumble-technologies.co.uk/Create/New/Discord)
+If you want to create a mapgame on Discord or integrate with an existing one on the platform, use our [Discord bot](http://mapgame-hosting.crumble-technologies.co.uk/Create/New/Discord).

+## Documentation

+The documentation of the two MHP packages is under construction.